JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

 - My data source was [the Hugo Awards website](http://www.thehugoawards.org/hugo-history/)
   - I pulled every nominated author from each relevant category into a spreadsheet
   - To ascertain an author's pronouns, I looked through an author's twitter, Wikipedia page, or website
-  - Nominations with multiple authors were excluded because it would violate my assumption of one set of pronouns per nomination. **As such, my data is missing a few data points**
+  - Nominations of a work with multiple authors were excluded because it would violate my assumption of one set of pronouns per nomination. **As such, my data is missing a few data points**
   - I only looked at the following categories because finding an author's pronouns is labor intensive so I had to limit the scope of the project
     - Best Novel
     - Best Novella